Skip to main content

 Dry Cleaners who use other types of dry cleaning solvent may or may not have hazardous waste and must evaluated these wastes for hazardous characteristics that can make them hazardous waste.

-For more information: Dry Cleaners Hazardous Waste Management fact sheet
+Fact sheet: Dry Cleaners and Hazardous Waste Management

 The law prohibits the discharge of solvent-contaminated wastewater from dry cleaning machines to any sanitary sewer, septic system, and boiler or state waters.